 Heritage series, Episode 1: Going viral - contagion, pestilence and pandemics

-In this first of three heritage-themed episodes of Anaesthesia on Air, Dr Anna-Maria Rollin chairs a conversation between Dr Karan Verma and Caroline Hamson, of the Association of Anaesthetists' Heritage Centre.
+In the first heritage-themed episode of Anaesthesia on Air, Dr Anna-Maria Rollin chairs a conversation between Dr Karan Verma and Caroline Hamson, Heritage Manager at the Association of Anaesthetists.

 In this episode Caroline and Karan discuss the Association's Heritage Centre and pick up the theme of their latest exhibition - Going viral - contagion, pestilence and pandemics - and the contribution of anaesthetists during pandemics and epidemics over the years.